November 16, 2024

 It’s not uncommon for individuals to avoid service of process.
 Whether they are trying to escape legal consequences, are unaware of the importance of the documents being served, or simply want to delay the process, the methods of evading service can range from denying their identity to outright ignoring the process server.
 This can include:

-- Refusing to open the door when the process server knocks.
+- Refusing to open the door when a process server knocks.

 - Pretending to be someone else or denying their identity.